Influenza Immunization Information for Healthcare Professionals

 Laboratory Testing

-The reliability of rapid diagnostic tests depends largely on the conditions under which they are used.
-Understanding some basic considerations can minimize misreading false-positive or false-negative results.
+The reliability of rapid diagnostic tests depends largely on the conditions under which they're used.
+Understanding some basic considerations can minimize misinterpreting false-positive or false-negative results.
 Sensitivities are approximately 50-70% when compared with viral culture or reverse transcription polymerase chain reaction (RT-PCR), and specificities of rapid diagnostic tests for influenza are approximately 90-95%.
 False-positive (and true-negative) results are more likely to occur when disease prevalence in the community is low and are generally found at the beginning and at the end of the influenza season.
 Additionally, false-negative (and true-positive) results are more likely to occur when disease prevalence is high in the community.

 To minimize false results, healthcare providers can take several important measures:

-• Use rapid diagnostic tests with high sensitivity and specificity.
+- Use rapid diagnostic tests with high sensitivity and specificity.

-• Follow manufacturers’ instructions, including instructions on the proper handling of specimens.
+- Follow manufacturers’ instructions, including instructions on the proper handling of specimens.

-• CDC’s additional information on testing.
+- The CDC website provides additional information on testing.

 Infection Control

 Preventing transmission of influenza virus and other infectious agents within healthcare settings requires a multi-faceted approach.
-The spread of influenza virus can occur among patients, healthcare providers, and visitors.
-Healthcare providers can also acquire influenza from household or community contacts and, in turn, transmit the virus to patients.
-The core strategies for preventing the spread of influenza are:
+The spread of influenza virus can occur among patients, healthcare professionals, facility staff, and visitors.
+Healthcare professionals can also get influenza from household or community contacts and, in turn, transmit the virus to patients and colleagues.

-• Administer influenza vaccine to patients and to staff.
+- Administer influenza vaccine to patients and to staff.

-• Adhere to infection-control precautions for all patient care activities and aerosol-generating procedures.
+- Adhere to infection-control precautions for all patient care activities and aerosol-generating procedures.

-• Implement environmental and engineering infection control measures.
+- Implement environmental and engineering infection control measures.

 Some specific respiratory hygiene recommendations include: